Mani199810/DailyRounds-Marrow---SDE-1-assignment/README.md

 - The server will run on `http://localhost:5000`
 - The client will run on `http://localhost:3000`

+## User Registration

+- Users must register if they are not already existing in the system.

 ## API Endpoints

 | Method | Endpoint           | Description            |